-- 0 do not care; ignore any CRL information for the CA being used for certificate chain verification; - 1 use CRL if available; if the CRL certificate is missing for a given CA, the related CRL is assumed to be empty; - 2 require CRL for any trusted CA, but do not stop if the CRL certificate is not up-to-date; - 12 require CRL for any trusted CA, and attempt to download the CRL certificate if the file is not found or is not up-to-date; - 3 require an up-to-date CRL for each CA; - 13 require an up-to-date CRL for each CA, and attempt to download the CRL certificate if the file is not found or is not up-to-date.
+ignore ignore any CRL information for the CA being used for certificate chain verification;

+try to use CRL if available; if the CRL certificate is missing for a given CA, the related CRL is assumed to be empty;

-crldir:dir
+use Use CRL for any trusted CA, but do not fail if the CRL certificate is not up-to-date;

+require require an up-to-date CRL for each CA;

+updt attempt to download missing or expired CRLs.
+Unless updt is specified, no attempt is made to update the CRLs.

+Default is try.

+-crldir:dir